oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

    style tier4 fill:#0071c1,stroke:#0071c1,stroke-width:1px,color:#fff
 ```

-Find more information about how to navigate this part of the code samples in the [FPGA top-level README.md](/DirectProgramming/DPC++FPGA/README.md).
+Find more information about how to navigate this part of the code samples in the [FPGA top-level README.md](/DirectProgramming/C++SYCL_FPGA/README.md).
 You can also find more information about [troubleshooting build errors](/DirectProgramming/C++SYCL_FPGA/README.md#troubleshooting), [running the sample on the Intel® DevCloud](/DirectProgramming/C++SYCL_FPGA/README.md#build-and-run-the-samples-on-intel-devcloud-optional), [using Visual Studio Code with the code samples](/DirectProgramming/C++SYCL_FPGA/README.md#use-visual-studio-code-vs-code-optional), [links to selected documentation](/DirectProgramming/C++SYCL_FPGA/README.md#documentation), etc.

 ## Purpose

-This sample demonstrates how to add a oneAPI kernel to an Intel® Platform Designer system, and how to run it on a hardware board.
-It uses a JTAG to Avalon MM Agent IP to expose a oneAPI IP Authoring kernel to the JTAG control interface.
-This lets the user control and observe the behavior of the kernel using the System Console application.
+This sample demonstrates how to compile a SYCL kernel into an IP component and add that component to an Intel® Platform Designer system, and how to run the resulting system on a hardware board.
+The sample uses the JTAG to Avalon® Master Bridge Intel FPGA IP to expose your IP component to the JTAG control interface.
+You can use the System Console application to control and observe the behavior of your IP component.

 ![](assets/csr-output-example-simple.svg)

 This example is intended for users interested in creating standalone modules that can be included in Intel® Quartus® Prime projects.
-It serves as a minimal example, and while it targets a very specific board, a user familiar with the Intel® Quartus® Prime suite should be able to easily port this design to other hardware.
+It serves as a minimal example, and while it targets a specific board, a user familiar with the Intel® Quartus® Prime Software Suite should be able to easily port this design to other hardware.

 ### Board-specific Considerations

 This design is intended to work with the Intel® Arria® 10 SX SoC Development Kit.
-The board specific configurations are:
+The board-specific configurations that you should specify in Intel® Quartus® Prime are as follows:
 1. Choose `10AS066N3F40E2SG` device to match the devkit
 2. Choose pin `PIN_AM10` to drive the `i_clk` signal
 3. Choose pin `PIN_AR23` to drive the `fpga_led` signal